 Pergola comes from the Italian word pergula, which means projection.
 This refers to the wood structure in Roman gardens that projected from exterior walls and was supported on one side by columns or pillars.
-Architects of the Italian Renaissance built pergolas as an attempt to reproduce the villas of Imperial Rome.
+Architects of the Italian Renaissance built pergolas in an attempt to reproduce the villas of Imperial Rome.
 In its earlier forms in 19th-century gardening books, pergolas were described as "covered (in vines) walks."

 Arbors date back to early Egyptian and Roman gardens and were used throughout Europe by the late 16th century.
 The term arbor, or arbour, is an English word, believed to be derived from the Old French herbere or Anglo-French herbe, meaning herb or grass.